 When you outfit your manure tanker(s) and tractor with a central tire inflation system, you will finally be in complete control of your tire pressures.
 You can set optimum tire pressures for both road and field at the touch of a button from your tractor seat.
 No compromise necessary.

-In fact, PTG, the German manufacturer of the central tire inflation systems we sell at NTS Tire Supply, first broke into the European market on manure tankers.
+In fact, PTG (the German manufacturer of one of the inflation systems we sell) first broke into the European market on manure tankers.
+And AgriBrink's owners designed their system with tankers specifically in mind as well (more on that below).
 Along with sprayers, center-fill planters, and large tractors, manure tankers are perfect candidates for a central tire inflation system because they undergo large swings in weight and speed.

 Because their injectors don’t have a wide reach like a sprayer’s boom, tankers end up making frequent passes across any given field.
 This is why it’s extra important to tackle high tire pressure before it takes a heavy toll on your soil.